 Over-simplified: It might be difficult to manage complex projects using Trello.
 Most of the features are designed to satisfy projects with simple needs.
 For example, the default version of Trello does not allow you to define dependencies (though this is possible with a Power-Up).

-Design Interface: Click a card on Trello to open a task.
-The task will open in a modal window (pop-up) to display the full details.
+Design Interface: Clicking a card in Trello will open a task in a modal window (pop-up) to display the full details.
 We find this a bit unwieldy, particularly on smaller screens.
 Tools like asana, which open task details in a side panel, are easier to wrangle when you’re juggling multiple windows.